vincentnguyen1090/sp25-cse110-lab3/standup.md

 ## Priorties since last meeting

-Clarify actions you've took since the last meeting What progress have you made?
+Clarify actions you've took since the last meeting\
+What progress have you made?\
-Any issues that have occurred.
+Any issues that have occurred.\

 ## Priorities for today

-What current task are you working on today?
+What current task are you working on today?\
-Any potential issues that may come up today?
+Any potential issues that may come up today?\
-What's your goal for the end of the day
+What's your goal for the end of the day\

+## Any last details or comments?

+Share any details that have not yet been discussed

+### Next Meeting Schedule

+Date:\
+Time:\